truonganhhoang/hoctiep/docs/terms.md

 ## 7. Limitation of Liability

-In no event shall [Tên Công ty/Người phát triển], nor its directors, employees, partners, agents, suppliers, or affiliates, be liable for any indirect, incidental, special, consequential or punitive damages, including without limitation, loss of profits, data, use, goodwill, or other intangible losses, resulting from:
+In no event shall HocTiep/Hoang Truong, nor its directors, employees, partners, agents, suppliers, or affiliates, be liable for any indirect, incidental, special, consequential or punitive damages, including without limitation, loss of profits, data, use, goodwill, or other intangible losses, resulting from:
 - Your use of or inability to use the Add-on
 - Any unauthorized access to or use of our servers and/or any personal information stored therein
 - Any bugs, viruses, trojan horses, or the like that may be transmitted to or through the Add-on by any third party